Sign-sensitivity of metabolic networks: which structures determine the sign of the responses

 \subsection{Twin sisters have opposite influence}

-As already noted in \cite{BF18}, from formula \eqref{drjia3} it follows that if a metabolite $m^*$ participates \emph{only} in one reaction $j^*$, then any flux-response $(\Phi)^{j^*}_{j'}$ to a reaction perturbation of $j^*$ is a priori zero, for any reaction $j'$, because the formula requires in particular the existence of a Child Selection $\mathbf{J}$ \emph{not} selecting $j^*$.
+As already noted in \cite{BF18}, \eqref{drjia3} implies that if a metabolite $m^*$ participates \emph{only} in one reaction $j^*$, then any flux-response $(\Phi)^{j^*}_{j'}$ to a reaction perturbation of $j^*$ is a priori zero, for any reaction $j'$: the formula requires in particular the existence of a Child Selection $\mathbf{J}$ \emph{not} selecting $j^*$.
 This interesting feature has been named